-As of September 30, 2022, (i) the Liberty SiriusXM Group had an inter-group interest in the Braves Group represented by 1,811,066 notional shares and in the Formula One Group represented by 4,165,288 notional shares, each as set forth in the statement on file with the Secretary of Liberty Media and (ii) neither the Formula One Group nor the Braves Group had an inter-group interest in the Liberty SiriusXM Group
+As of September 30, 2022, (i) the Liberty SiriusXM Group had an intergroup interest in the Braves Group represented by 1,811,066 notional shares and in the Formula One Group represented by 4,165,288 notional shares, each as set forth in the statement on file with the Secretary of Liberty Media and (ii) neither the Formula One Group nor the Braves Group had an intergroup interest in the Liberty SiriusXM Group.

-In connection with the Split-Off, the intergroup interest in the Braves Group attributed to the Liberty SiriusXM Group remaining immediately prior to the Split-Off will be settled and extinguished.
-Any intergroup interest in the Formula One Group attributed to the Liberty SiriusXM Group remaining at the time of the Formula One Distribution will be adjusted pursuant to the requirements of Liberty Media's certificate of incorporation as a result of the Formula One Distribution.
-Any such intergroup interest would then be settled and extinguished through the attribution of cash, securities or other assets prior to the Reclassification.
+In connection with the Split-Off, the intergroup interest in the Braves Group attributed to the Liberty SiriusXM Group remaining immediately prior to the Split-Off will he settled and extinguished.
+The intergroup interest in the Formula One Group attributed to the Liberty SiriusXM Group will be settled and extinguished through the attribution of cash prior to the Split-Off.